6 Tips You Need to Know to Avoid Working Until You're Old

 - And know ‘getting there’ is an intentional decision, where you in fact become intentional relative to building your financial independence, all will be fine!

-Now run toward that goal!
+Now run toward this goal!